cthoyt/cthoyt.github.io/_posts/2022-02-07-model-abstraction.md

         ))
 ```

-Unfortuntaly, the approach in MLP9 rigid because it requires pre-instantiation
+Unfortunately, the approach in MLP9 rigid because it requires pre-instantiation
 of the activations.
 If we needed to vary the arguments to the `nn.HardTanh`
-class (i.e., the mininum and maximum values), the previous approach wouldn't
+class (i.e., the minimum and maximum values), the previous approach wouldn't
 work.
 We can change the implementation to lookup on the class *before
 instantiation* then optionally pass some arguments: